FuturistAcoustics/EasyComputerVision/README.md

 ## Development
 ### Capabilities Checklist
-Our aim is to see how many of the Computer Vision model types available at [Hugging Face](https://huggingface.co/models) we can implement given the constraints of Barracuda:
+Our aim is to see how many of the Computer Vision model types available at [Hugging Face](https://huggingface.co/models) we can implement given the constraints of Sentis:
 - [x] Image Classification
+- [x] Object Detection
 - [ ] Image Segmentation
 - [ ] Depth Estimation
-- [ ] Object Detection
 - [ ] Image-to-Image
 - [ ] Unconditional Image Generation
 - [ ] Video Classification